mljar/bloxs/README.md

 pip install bloxs
 ```

-Import and create a bloxs
+Import and create a bloxs:
 ```
 from bloxs import B
 B(1234, "Bloxs in notebook!")